MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/4-use-teams-summarize-meeting-notes.md

 9. In follow-up to the timeline, ask Copilot to draft a calendar invite for the team to reconvene.

 10. Review the results.
 In our testing, Copilot produced two results.
 Sometimes it provided several dates to choose from for the team’s next meeting.
 Other times, Copilot displayed a draft of the invitation’s message and a request for the meeting date, but it didn’t provide any date options.
-If you experience the latter, then you would need to respond with a prompt that tells Copilot what date to use.
+If you experience the latter, then you would need to respond with a prompt that tells Copilot what date to use (you don't need to do that here).
+  <br/><br/>In a real-world scenario, you would select the Copilot option to send the meeting request.
+However, since this exercise deals with a fictitious company, you can just proceed to the next step.

 11. Finally, after reviewing the meeting notes, ask Copilot to draft a short policy brief explaining the override approval workflow that was discussed during the meeting.
 You plan to use the brief as an authoritative guide when handling exceptions, overrides, or compliance-related tasks.
 Doing so should ensure that all team members follow the same process, reducing ambiguity and risk.